We Are Creating a Buzz

 Sustainability is one of Humber College’s six values and our goal is to be a “national leader in developing sustainable campuses” (2018-2023 Humber Strategic Plan).

-We strive to connect the natural to our students, staff and faculty, and encourage our community to be environmental stewards.
+We strive to connect the natural world to our students, staff and faculty, and encourage our community to be environmental stewards.
 We are proud to announce that we are taking steps towards protecting pollinators by becoming a certified Bee Campus.

 Bees pollinate approximately 70% of the world’s crops and without them, our grocery stores would be empty.
 Sadly, there are many threats facing pollinators today including harmful pesticides and the climate crisis.